codedragon/code_reviews/slides.md

 ## More Definitions
-* Merge: Combine changes from more than one copy
+* Merge: Combine changes from two copies of a repo

+## What's a commit?
+* one or more changes made to a repo at one time
+* a revision
+* how the repo looks now that these changes have been made
+* a snapshot of your repo at a moment in time